botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/why-i-switched-from-macbook-to-ipad-pro.md

 What iOS came up with is not exactly new: tile window managers on Linux have been doing it for a while.
 But it's an approach that works and makes sense.

+![](split-screen.png)

-And that's it!
+And that's it for now!
 In a follow-up post I'm going to talk about my programming workflows on iPad Pro.

-![](split-screen.png)